iSPIRT/digital-sky-docs/apis/droneDeviceRegister.md

 	"operatorBusinessIdentifier" : "[Operator Unique identifier to be linked to the drone device which is mandatory string attributeof max length 36]", "idHash" : "[optional string attribute]",
 	},
-"signature" : "[Base64 Encoded Digital Signature(SHA256withRSA signed)of the drone data and is a mandatory string attribute]" , "digitalCertificate" : "[Base64 Encoded X509 Certificate of the manufacturer and is a mandatory string attribute]" }
+"signature" : "[Base64 Encoded Digital Signature(SHA256withRSA signed)of the drone data in raw json form and is a mandatory string attribute]" , "digitalCertificate" : "[Base64 Encoded X509 Certificate of the manufacturer and is a mandatory string attribute]" }
 ```